How to Let People Know You're Moving

 Announce the move on Facebook

 Facebook treats moving as a life event, so it will share the details in a special update.
 To set this up, go to your profile.
 Click into the “About” section, and then select “Places You’ve Lived.”
-Click “Add a Place” and update it with as much information as you want to share.
+Click “Add a Place” and update it with as much information as you want to share (be careful not to give out your new address on social media).
 Make sure the settings are either “Friends” or “Public,” so it appears on your timeline.

 When you share this update, friends will see a big box with a house saying you’ve “Moved to ___” and the details you’ve shared.